sflores926/Book-Search-Engine/README.md

 When you enter a book name in the search bar you are shown a multitude of books with that name in it.

-![Demonstration of saved books.](./Assets/savedbooks.png) Demomstration of saved books page when logged in to your account.
+![Demonstration of saved books.](./Assets/savedbooks.png) Demomstration of saved books page when logged into your account.

 ## Links